API Reference

 Networking

 Fragments' properties will be replicated, but only when the bReplicate flag is true.
-Use SetReplicates() to change whether to replicate the node on the runtime.
+Use SetReplicates()

 And fragments can have RPC functions, but those must be executed through the external actor that has net authority if the session is not the host of the game session.
 (In most cases, it will be a player controller.)